User acquisition strategy can sound complex, but in reality it’s as simple as this: getting users to sign up for your product.

 Customer Acquisition Funnel: A User Acquisition (UA) Model

 App user acquisition is traditionally visualized as a funnel: a series of steps your user goes through to complete an action.
+For example, your use acquisition strategy may include a ‘mailing list’ funnel which could have the following steps

 The following chart by June displays a two-step funnel along with the corresponding conversion rates: